Prestwich School Green Point

-Helping these children with their reading skills is so fulfilling and as I get more sessions under my belt I hope to become better and better at it.
-Each child is different and we end the sessions with a handwritten note praising their efforts.
-On August 15th I will also begin spending time with children at the orphanage on the same grounds as The Shine Centre in Zonnebloem.
+On August 15, I’ll also begin spending time with children at the orphanage on the same grounds as The Shine Centre in Zonnebloem.
 Two German college students are helping until then.
-It’s a small house with six children.
-I would like to take photos of the children and post their names and pictures on the blog but will wait until the right time to do that.
-They are all very sweet!
+It’s a small orphanage with six children.
+I’ll take photos of the children and post their names and pictures on the blog, but will wait until the right time to do that.
+They’re all sweet!

 Tamboerskloof and Donkeys

 I’m settling into my new Tamboerskloof apartment surrounded by Signal Hill and other Table Mountain terrain.
 This evening there’s fog spewing over the top of Table Mountain.
 Will try to get a good photo of the famous “tablecloth” on Table Mountain and post it.
 Tamboerskloof is not as “inner city” as my other flat which was located near the beach and a few seconds from busy, bustling streets.
 There are nearby cafés within walking distance and the heart of Cape Town is less than ten minutes away.
 High in the hills, Tamboerskloof is like neighborhoods in San Francisco – Russian Hill and Potrero Hill are two that come to mind.
 It’s interesting living in a different part of Cape Town and fun discovering its secrets.

 My biggest surprise so far was coming home last night to a street filled with donkeys!
 They didn’t budge, so I got out of the car and took photos!
 Eventually they moved, so I could get into the driveway.
 These are wild donkeys.
 They live on Table Mountain and sometimes come down into the neighborhoods in the evening.
 The neighbors feed them apples and other natural food.
 As you can see from the photo, they’re healthy but look a bit haggard.